Sbyspaceopera/atypic/README.md

 You can help by the following ways :

  - Suggest improvement about the code, the design or the contribution workflow.
+ - Work on a known issue.
- - Transforming old features in blocks.
+ - Transforming old features in Gutenberg blocks.
+ - Writing tests or contribute to the test politic.
  - Writing a `.md` file for a specific folder.
 Each folder should have one except for `node_modules` and `build` folders.

 Please open an issue in GitHub for every improvement idea and wait until I respond before you starting to work on.
 This will avoid you to lost time on unwanted features.

 The contribution workflow is intended to be more effective.
 Don't hesitate to ask question or suggest things in the issue section until this time.
+### Git politic

+ - Create a new branch for any new code contribution
+ - The issue tag number should be present in the branch name